 Caterpillar Inc.

 Caterpillar has been an experience like no other.
 It has given me the tools and expertise to develop as a quality designer, someone who not only delivers high-quality work, but knows how to make that work usable for other designers and coworkers.

-I couldn't be prouder of the time I've put into my work at CAT, knowing that what I have done will have a real impact on people's lives all around the world.
+I couldn't be prouder of the time I've put into my work at Cat, knowing that what I have done will have a real impact on people's lives all around the world.
 Thank you, Caterpillar, for this fantastic opportunity!

+Caterpillar Inc.